aika-kreedy/Bingo-Game-Reactjs--tester-data/README.md

-Experience Bingo with a twist! used ReactJS to build the game ,game picks random numbers from 1 to 99.
+Experience Bingo with a twist for  three players! used ReactJS to build the game ,game picks random numbers from 1 to 99.
 Get a full row or column to win.
 We score your win by multiplying the unmarked numbers' sum by the winning number.
 It's Bingo, but smarter!
 Play now!